Scholar Academy for Latinxs United for Diversity (SALUD) (2025-2026)

 Student Opportunities

-Ideally, this project team will include 4 graduate students and 5 undergraduate students from diverse backgrounds united by a shared interest in exploring the social determinants of health impacting the Latinx community.
-Ideal participants may have expertise in data analysis for research initiatives, education for curriculum development, pre-medical studies, or public policy.
-Graduate students will be recruited from a variety of programs – including medicine, nursing, physician assistant studies, engineering and public health – to showcase diverse healthcare career paths to students.
+Ideally, this project team will include 4 graduate students and 5 undergraduate students from various backgrounds united by a shared interest in exploring the social determinants of health impacting our community in North Carolina.
+Ideal participants may have expertise in data analysis for research initiatives, education for curriculum development, pre-medical studies or public policy.
+Graduate students will be recruited from a variety of programs – including medicine, nursing, physician assistant studies, engineering and public health – to showcase different healthcare career paths to students.

 Undergraduates will gain valuable experience in community engagement, program development and evaluation, and creating and delivering culturally responsive curriculum.
 With guidance from team leaders and project managers, they will design and lead classroom sessions, deepen their knowledge of social drivers of health and participate in networking opportunities while mentoring high school students.
 Team members will strengthen their written and oral communication skills through activities such as manuscript writing, grant writing and presentations at conferences.